Code Inspections in Oracle

 DECLARE SUBTYPE fff IS BINARY_INTEGER; SUBTYPE ggg IS NATURAL; PROCEDURE foo (a IN ggg) IS BEGIN NULL; END; PROCEDURE foo (a IN fff) IS BEGIN NULL; END; BEGIN NULL; END;

 You cannot overload subprograms which parameters differ only in subtypes.
 For example, you cannot overload procedures where one accepts a BINARY INTEGER parameter and the other accepts a NATURAL parameter.
-For more information about restrictions on procedure overloading, see Restrictions on Overloading at docs.oracle.com.
+For more information about restrictions on procedure overloading, refer to Restrictions on Overloading at docs.oracle.com.